frett27/Ada-Raft/README.md

 Ada Raft
 ---------

-First Toy Implementation of the raft protocol,
+First Pet Implementation of the raft protocol,
 Only the first section is currently in progress.

 **DISCLAMER** :